seyfullah642/ml-and-ai/uc-berkley/bar-coupon/README.md

 * I looked at the data with ```sns.pairplot()``` to see if there was any correlation that may exists, but did not find any correlation (not included in notebook).

-* I also visual looked at other numerical data that was given, such as distribution of age, occupation based on gender, and income.
+* I also visually looked at other numerical data that was given, such as distribution of age, occupation based on gender, and income.